MethodicalAcceleratorDesign/MAD-NG.py/docs/source/ex-lowlevel.rst

 Sending and Receiving Large Datasets
 ------------------------------------

-The file `ex-LowLevel/ex-send-recv.py <https://github.com/MethodicalAcceleratorDesign/MADpy/blob/main/examples/ex-LowLevel/ex-send-recv.py>`_ shows sending 960 MB arrays and then receiving manipulated versions of these arrays and verifies the manipulations.
+The file :ref:`ex-LowLevel/ex-send-recv.py <ex-send-recv>` shows sending 960 MB arrays and then receiving manipulated versions of these arrays and verifies the manipulations.

 Sending and Receiving Scripts
 """""""""""""""""""""""""""""